Rodón dominates amid trade rumors, Giants beat Cubs 4-0 - WHIZ News

 San Francisco scored all its runs in the fourth inning by rallying with two outs against starter Adrian Sampson (0-2).
 Eighth-place hitter Jason Vosler roped an RBI single, followed by No. 9 hitter Austin Wynns’ bases-loaded triple.

+Sampson’s four-inning outing left four innings for the bullpen to handle, which it did capably.
+The relievers, led by Erich Uelmen’s 1 2/3 innings, surrendered just four hits.
+Uelmen allowed a hit and hit a batter.

+“We need to talk to him about finishing his innings a little better,” Cubs manager David Ross said.

-The Giants won three of four games in the series, marking their eighth consecutive home series win over the Cubs.
+The Giants secured their eighth consecutive home series win over the Cubs.

 LOOK OUT